a-blondel/mohh2-server/README.md

+# EA NATION SERVER

+An emulator server for EA Nation games.
+Targeted games are :
+- Medal of Honor Heroes (PSP)
-# Medal Of Honor Heroes 2 Server [Wii/PSP]
+- Medal of Honor Heroes 2 (Wii, PSP)

-Designed to replace EA's closed ones.

 ## Discord

 Link : https://discord.gg/fwrQHHxrQQ

 It is used to :
-- Talk about the game
+- Talk about the games
 - Share technical knowledge
 - Centralize documentation
 - Regroup the community and organize events when we'll be ready (hopefully)